vfarcic/devops24/manuscript/06-jenkins-setup.md

 W>
 W> That command created an `edge` Router tied to the `jenkins` Service.
 Since we do not have SSL certificates for HTTPS communication, we also specified that it is OK to use insecure policy which will allow us to access Jenkins through plain HTTP.
 Finally, the last argument defined the address through which we'd like to access Jenkins UI.

-Now that Jenkins is up-and-running, we can open it in your favourite browser.
+Now that Jenkins is up-and-running, we can open it in your favorite browser.

 ```bash
 open "http://$JENKINS_ADDR"